 8.1.3.
 CSS Styling

-The computed CSS [CSS2] styling resulting from parsing CSS and applying it to the DOM [DOM] may be of interest to ACT Rules that wish to test the web page as presented to the user.
+The computed CSS [CSS2] styling resulting from parsing CSS and applying it to the DOM [DOM] of interest to ACT Rules that test the web content as presented to the user.
 Through CSS styling, information about the position, the foreground and background colors, the visibility, and more, of elements becomes available.

 The means by which the CSS styling is computed, be it by a web browser or not, is not of importance as long as the computation follows any applicable specifications that might exist, such as the CSS Object Model [CSSOM].